anybirds/Newbie/README.md

 # Newbie Engine
 Can one undergraduate student make a fully-functional game engine?
-Let's try answering to this question.
+Let's do this.

 ## Goal
 * Study and research about how the game engine is built in general.